lenincompres/domify/README.md

 });
 ```

-### What those about words that could be interpreted as tags, attributes or styles?
+### What about words that could be interpreted as tags, attributes or styles?

 Style poperties like **border**, **color**, **height**, and **width** are treated as a css style, not attributes.